 - Gujarat: Gujaratis across the world follow a special tradition since ages and indulge themselves in the hues of Garba- one of the famous traditional Gujarati dance forms, played by dandiyas in hands and dhols around.
 Enthusiasts also perform a ritual aarti with proper set of sacraments and Garbi- diya (earthen lamp) to worship Goddess- Durga.
 On Dashami, extremists carry adorned processions on elephant chariots in the streets of Gujarat.

 - Maharashtra: Maharashtrians commemorate the Navratri days by purchasing the silver and gold jewelleries and buying properties.
 Navratri also brings in great time to work on the business deals and to start any commercial venture.
 ‘Garba’ (playing dandiya) is also in trend among the Maharashtra folk.
 Women also apply red vermillion, santoor tilak and turmeric kumkum to each other on these auspicious super nine powerful days.
 Jhankis, exhibitions and fairs are held all over the state to witness the allure of Goddess-Power (Shakti).

 Durga Puja is not only a festival; it is a gateway of joy for every devotee.
 As a consequence, for all of us, it is extremely pivotal to discover the true essence and value of each religious celebration as well as the reason behind its revelry.
-Navratri or Durga Puja is considered as one of a kind festival among the Hindu folks and has a much importance in Indian culture.
+Navratri or Durga Puja is considered one of a kind festival among the Hindu folks and has much importance in Indian culture.

 Wish to witness the glimpses of these states visually.
 Click Here to watch the video…